TimDaub/proofinprogress.com/site/posts/2023-01-24/ai-is-now-a-bubble.md

-# The LLM Bubble Is Boiling Our Oceans
+# AI is now a Bubble

 With this article, I want to outline my current thinking around large language models like OpenAI's chatGPT.
 As many smart people have made claims in public